Domestic Violence Lawyers in Irvine, CA

 Family violence or domestic abuse results when one person applies physical force to another.
 Physical force can include a punch, slap, kick, bite or even throwing an object at another, injury is not required.
 What differentiates a domestic violence case from a simple assault or battery case is the relationship between the parties.
 Domestic violence or domestic battery statutes require the suspect and victim to currently be in or have been in a relationship.
 Such relationships can occur between spouses, domestic partners, former partners or spouses, individuals involved in a dating relationship, parents and children.
 If you or a loved one has been charged with domestic violence, it is important you have a qualified, aggressive attorney representing you.
 Our Irvine-based law firm has successfully handled the most minor spousal assault cases to the most serious.

-The Law Firm of Pilchman & Kay, P.L.C. has attorneys who have spent years handling domestic violence cases.
+The Law Office of Pilchman & Kay, A Professional Law Corporation, has attorneys who have spent years handling domestic violence cases.
 Our lawyers are all former prosecutors who were assigned to the prestigious Family Violence Prosecution team handling domestic violence cases.
 Now as Irvine defense attorneys, they are able to use their specialized skill and training on behalf of their clients.
 They have successfully resolved cases out of all the major courthouses in Orange County including Santa Ana, Harbor, Laguna Niguel, Westminster, and Fullerton.

 Vigorously Defending Your Rights